Chances are it is. But more accurately, it's also taut.

 Is it a good idea to stretch them?

-It seems counter-intuitive.
-When we touch them and feel tension, our first natural reaction is to stretch.
+This seems counter-intuitive.
+Many people, including well-meaning yoga teachers, recommend all sorts of neck/trapezius stretches.
+When we touch them and feel their tension, our first natural reaction is to stretch.

-However, stretching the traps makes it worse because stretching is what caused the traps to be so taut and painful in the first place.
+However, stretching the traps will make these muscles worse because stretching is what caused the traps to be so taut and painful in the first place.

 What to Do to Fix It?